schlotg/viage/docs/api.md

 ### start()
 Tells a router to activate itself and start routing.
-This should be called as soon as the Router is configured.
+This should be called as after the Router is configured.

 ## Misc
 ### isCompatible(): boolean